Reginald H. Pawle

 B.A., 1972.
 Bachelor of Arts, majoring in Religious Thought.
 University of Pennsylvania, USA (www.upenn.edu).

-Psychotherapist: Cross-Cultural Psychology Service, Kyoto, Japan.
+Psychotherapist: Cross-Cultural Psychology Service, Kyoto and Osaka, Japan.
 2018-present.
-Clients: Adults and university students, living in the Bangkok area; primarily foreigners, some Japanese.
+Clients: Adults, couples, university students, and teenagers; primarily foreigners, some Japanese.

 Psychotherapist: Cross-Cultural Psychology Service, Bangkok, Thailand.
 2015-2018.
 Clients: Adults and university students, living in the Bangkok area; primarily foreigners, some Thai.